hammerheim-game/hammerheim-rules/3-equipment.md

 score a 4+ your opponent has been set on fire.
 If the warrior

-survives the attack they must score a 4+ in the Recovery phase or suffer a Strength 4 hit each turn they are on fire and will be unable to do anything other then move.
+survives the attack they must score a 4+ in the Recovery phase or suffer a Strength 4 hit each turn they are on fire.
 Other warriors from the same warband may help to put the flames out if they wish.
 They must move into base-to-base contact and score a 4+ in the Recovery phase.